Ishaaq92/minishell/bugs.md

 7. whatever changes made to export also apply to unset
 8. unset doesn't seem to work at all atm
 9. exit needs to return the exit status provided as argument, and that argument needs to be checked for valid input (no negatives, no alpha, etc)'
+10. export test+=: do we need to support this bs

 ## Built-in bugs:
 1. exit 0 0: segfaults, also exit code should be 1